nrv-framework/NRV/docs/usersguide/postproc.rst

         - For myelinated model "MRG".
 Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_nap`
         - `np.array`
         - For myelinated model "MRG".
-Persistant Sodium channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+Persistent Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_k`
         - `np.array`
         - For myelinated model "MRG".
-Potatium channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_l`
         - `np.array`
         - For myelinated model "MRG".
-Leakage channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+Leakage channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_i`
         - `np.array`
-        - For myelinated model "MRG". ??? channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+        - For myelinated model "MRG". ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_na`
         - `np.array`
         - For myelinated model "MRG".
 Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_nap`
         - `np.array`
         - For myelinated model "MRG".
-Persistant Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+Persistent Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_k`
         - `np.array`
         - For myelinated model "MRG".
-Potatium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_l`
         - `np.array`
         - For myelinated model "MRG".
 Leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.